 Events humanities students love

 - Free to students, this lecture series brings preeminent writers, scholars and experts from around the world to the university’s Maltz Performing Arts Center.
-Recent speakers include Viet Thanh Nguyen, a Pulitzer Prize for Fiction winner with his novel The Sympathizer, and activist Tarana Burke, founder of the #MeToo movement.
+Recent speakers include Viet Thanh Nguyen, a Pulitzer Prize for Fiction winner for his novel The Sympathizer, and activist Tarana Burke, founder of the #MeToo movement.

 36-hour Sci-Fi Marathon: January

 - Sponsored by the Baker-Nord Center for the Humanities, this collaborative event celebrates the cultural institutions of Cleveland and Northeast Ohio and engages the public in addressing challenging societal issues and concerns.
 Past themes have included Nature, Truth and Identity.

 The Baker-Nord Center is the hub of humanities activities at CWRU—from events and lectures to internships and creative endeavors.